ProconGPS/sonarqube-developer/README.md

 DockerHub automatically build and push the Docker Image by Tag.
 To create another Image from a new Tag version.

-  * Verify change run.sh and Dockerfile from community edition
+  * Verify change run.sh and DockerFile from community edition
-  * Update run.sh and Dockerfile accordinlgy
+  * Update run.sh and DockerFile accordinlgy
   * Test
   * Push change with new tag version